ranrandy/hdrc/README.md

 ### Problems
 1. The poisson solver, if using the residual to stop iterating, can only deal with images with fewer than 2^30 pixels for now, and the implementation for calculating residual/error between previous and the current results may be efficient.
+2. The poisson solvers may have some repeated parts.
+Will improve in the future.